 A Beautiful Reason ‘Thanks Be to God’ Is Such a Powerful Verse

-As the holiday season moves into the new year we might be tempted to look back and see all of the ways we are just thankful the year is over.
+As seasons change and move on, we might be tempted to look back and see all of the ways we are just thankful the past season is over.
 Biblically speaking, giving thanks has less to do with our circumstances and more to do with God Himself.
 Thanks means to be grateful for or to give gratitude to something or someone.
 When we talk about giving thanks to God, do you know the ultimate reason we can give thanks?
 It is tempting to think we must have “things” or perfect circumstances to experience God’s blessings.
 Do we tend to praise God only when things are good?
-Paul, in 1 Corinthians 15:57, tells us the main reason we celebrate thanksgiving, and it has nothing to do with how we feel.
+Paul, in Corinthians, tells us the main reason we celebrate thanksgiving, and it has nothing to do with how we feel.

 The Meaning of “Thanks Be to God”